sethdavis118/CFB-Scores-App-Backend/deliverables/03-deployment.md

 Complete the following steps in your _local_ backend repository.

 7. Change `DATABASE_URL` in `.env` to the external database url.
+8. Add `NODE_ENV=production` to your `.env` file.
-8. Initialize the schema of the external database by running this command in the root of your backend repository.\
+9. Initialize the schema of the external database by running this command in the root of your backend repository.\
    `psql replace_with_external_url -f db/schema.sql`\
    Example: `psql postgresql://user:pass@render.com/capstone_database -f db/schema.sql`
-9. Seed the external database.\
+10. Seed the external database.\
     `npm run db:seed`

 That's it!
 Your database is now deployed and seeded.